Compact Models for Power Semiconductor Devices

 Key to Model Performance Ratings

 Basic Simple equation set with easy parameter extraction and fast simulation time.
-A maximum of one system variable is allowed in a model to keep simulation time fast.
+Typically, only one system variable is used in a model to keep simulation time fast.

 Intermediate Basic model with some additional features to increase accuracy.